70 of the Best Character Building Picture Books For Kids

 Helping and Serving

 Many kids are naturally good helpers because it means they get to be involved in bigger jobs around the house.
-Perhaps, they beg to help their parents prepare a meal in the kitchen or love feeding the family pet.
+Perhaps they beg to help their parents prepare a meal in the kitchen or love feeding the family pet.
 Seize the exuberance to help them learn the joy of helping and serving (even if it means your jobs may take three times as long).
-For these kiddos and the ones who are less than exuberant about helping, these books will show the beautiful value of serving their families, friends, and even strangers.
+For these kiddos and those who are less than exuberant about helping, these books will show the beautiful value of serving their families, friends, and strangers.

 - The Giving Tree by Shel Silverstein